tomosfearn/ARC-Sensor-Board/README.md

 Output sensors (e.g. LEDs, buzzers) are a way of showing that something is happening.

 #####Temperature and Humidity / Tymheredd a Lleithder
-Mae'r synhwyrydd yma yn mesur y tymheredd a lleithder yr aer o'i chwmpas.
+Mae'r synhwyrydd yma yn mesur y tymheredd a lleithder yr aer o'i chwmpas.<br>
 This is measuring the temperature and humidity of the air around it.

 #####Atal Golau / Light Blocking